-You enjoyed going for a swim earlier today, but now, you feel a little tickle in your ear.
+You enjoyed swimming earlier today, but now, you feel a little tickle in your ear.
 Honing in on this sensation and you realise your ear feels full.
 And you’re starting to have trouble hearing.

 Anyone who has experienced trapped water in their ears can attest to its annoyance.
 And unfortunately, if you don’t remove it, this may lead to an infection called swimmer’s ear.